r-pv/STM32F030K6/README.md

 ## Install

+**Update:** STCore v2.0 includes support for this MCU, if you're using STCore v2.0 you don't need to install anything.

 - This requires the [STM32 core for arduino](https://github.com/stm32duino/Arduino_Core_STM32/), the ST original.
 - I used this [guide to add the board](https://github.com/stm32duino/wiki/wiki/Add-a-new-variant-(board)), you can check it or continue with my suggestions to install the new board.
 - Copy the **"DEMO_F030K6"** folder to the Arduino **"variants"** folder, in win7 is located at: **c:\Users\\<USERNAME\>\AppData\Local\Arduino15\packages\STM32\hardware\stm32\1.6.1\variants**